s070808/EpubToAudiobook/README.md

 1. Place your `.epub` file in the sub-folder `/epub/` related to the script.

-2. Update the filename at the top of the script, in the "const" value:
+2. Update the filename at the top of the script, in the "const" value, no extension (code assumes epub input):

 ```python
 FILENAME = "your_epub_filename_without_extension"